pcfutures/coding-standards/README.md

 $table->string('first_name');
 ```

-### Secret values (passwords, salts, encryption keys) should NEVER be committed to GitHub
+### Secret values (passwords, salts, encryption keys) should NEVER be committed to GitHub and should be stored in an environment (.env) file

-The only exception to this is react components.

 :x: Incorrect: